Dividend, Bund yield gap hits record high

 "NOT ALL DIVIDENDS ARE EQUAL"

-Top euro zone blue chip dividend payers include utility GDF Suez GSZ.PA and Deutsche Telekom (DTEGn.DE), with yields of 9 percent.
-Even the lowest payouts on the Euro STOXX 50, from LVMH (LVMH.PA) and L'Oreal (OREP.PA), at about 2.3 percent, are higher than current Bund yields.
+Top euro zone blue chip dividend payers include utility GDF Suez and Deutsche Telekom, with yields of 9 percent.
+Even the lowest payouts on the Euro STOXX 50, from LVMH and L'Oreal, at about 2.3 percent, are higher than current Bund yields.

 It means investors buying shares of GDF Suez or Deutsche Telekom now would get a return of 9 percent over the next 12 months, on top of a potential recovery in currently depressed share prices.